1. What Cue is

 "The same alert never fires twice, never fires in the wrong place, and never fires at the wrong time."Read the full kit →

-Four Senses, One Brain, Zero Uploads
+Four Senses, One Brain, On-Device First

-Apple Intelligence's Foundation Models categorize a new card on the Neural Engine in under 200ms.
-Vision and VisionKit DataScanner read cards entirely on-device before a cloud fallback is even considered.
+Vision reads cards on-device first, with a secure cloud read by default for accuracy (and a Scan on-device only setting for those who want everything local).
 Sensitive Content Analysis gates every photo so the scanner politely refuses to OCR what it shouldn't.
-And WeatherKit quietly teaches the Conductor to suppress the lock-screen banner when it's pouring, because a "walk 3 minutes to coffee" nudge in the rain is noise.
+WeatherKit quietly teaches the Conductor to suppress the lock-screen banner when it's pouring, because a "walk 3 minutes to coffee" nudge in the rain is noise.
+And Apple Intelligence's Foundation Models categorization, built and now in development after a v1 rollback, will name a new card's category on the Neural Engine.

-Shutter-less Card Capture, plus Share-from-Mail
+Shutter-less Card Capture, plus Share-from-Mail (available now)

 "Most wallet apps make you type.
 Cue has the camera up before you finish reaching for the card, and the form already filled in when the card arrives by email."Read the full kit →